CCC Events

 The opportunity for innovation is enhanced by the increasing availability of health data, the drop in cost and ubiquity of powerful, networked sensors and computing devices, and the increasing competency of methods and algorithms for analyzing data to provide insights, diagnoses, predictions, and recommendations.

-This is part of a series of workshops on Health IT - view the series page.
+This was part of a series of workshops on Health IT - view the series page.

 Spatial Computing Workshop